-Before we discuss the types of tracking techniques at your disposal, let’s review the different types of campaigns that can be run offline.
+Before we discuss the types of tracking techniques at your disposal, let’s review some of the types of campaigns that can be run offline.
 There may be a platform you haven’t considered yet that can have exceptional potential for added revenue and growth for your business.

-- Billboards: Yes, billboards!
-Consider this: The average American spends nine days out of their year stuck in traffic.
-Just think of the vast number of people sitting there hoping for a distraction to their mundane, daily commute.
-Help their wandering eyes by letting them gaze upon your well-crafted advertisement.
+- Billboards: Consider this: The average American spends nine days out of their year stuck in traffic.
+Just think of the vast number of people sitting there hoping for a distraction in their mundane, daily commute.
+Entertain their wandering eyes by letting them gaze upon your well-crafted advertisement.

-- Bus stops and train stations: Millions of Americans ride their local bus and train lines every day.
-In fact, there are over 6 billion individual bus trips within the United States every year.
-Ads in these transportation stations are a great way to target those daily commuters.
+- Bus stops and train stations: There are over 4.2 billion individual bus trips within the United States every year.
+With millions of Americans riding their local bus and train lines each day, ads in these transportation stations are a great way to target those daily commuters.

-- Vehicle wraps: In addition to ads at the public transportation stations, you can put ads on or inside the transportation vehicle itself.
+- Vehicle wraps: In addition to ads at public transportation stations, you can place ads on or inside the transportation vehicle itself.

-- Postcards: Wait….as in direct, physical mailing?
-You betcha.
-Physical mail does not have a spam folder: What you send gets put straight into the recipient’s mailbox, P.O. box or mail slot.
-Give it a shot; you might be surprised with the outcome, and it can cost you as little as $1 or less per postcard.
+- Postcards: Wait … as in direct, physical mailing?
+Yes.
+Physical mail does not have a spam folder; what you send gets put straight into the recipient’s mailbox, P.O. box or mail slot.
+You might be surprised with the outcome, and it can cost you less than $1 per postcard.

 - Magazine or newspaper ads: Print is not dead.
-Reach your audience through niche magazines related to your business for the best chance of attracting them to your online site.
+Reach your audience through niche magazines related to your business to attract them to your site.

 Ways to Track Offline Campaigns

-No matter which format you use for your offline campaign, there are numerous ways you can encourage your audience to go to your page online.
-From there, you can track exactly which offline medium they came from to understand which are most effective.
+No matter which format you use for your offline campaign, there are numerous ways you can encourage your audience to visit your online site.
+You can track exactly which offline medium your leads are coming from to understand which are most effective.

 Sending offline traffic to a custom landing page or custom domain is one of the best and most used methods for tracking offline campaigns.
-With this strategy, when a lead or customer visits your unique page, you’ll know exactly where they came from because the only way they could have known about the URL is via that specific ad.
+When a lead or customer visits your unique page, you’ll know exactly where they came from because the only way they could have known about the URL is via that specific ad.

-For example, if you own a sporting goods store in your local community, you can run an ad during the football season in the school’s paper or local paper directing people to a unique landing page (such as yourbusiness.com/gohawksfootball.com) that highlights the football gear you have in stock.
+For example, if you own a sporting goods store in your local community, you can run an ad during the football season in the newspaper directing people to a unique landing page (such as yourbusiness.com/gohawksfootball.com) that highlights the football gear you have in stock.
 Because you’re only providing this unique URL via this ad, you’ll know that your page views and purchases from that page came directly from that ad.